Rex Tillerson says US is ready to work with Taliban…while fighting them

 If Tillerson admits that there are moderate voices among the Taliban, something Pakistan, China and Russia have been alluding to and in some cases stating directly for years, then what is the point of a prolonged military engagement before an inevitable negotiation?
 The only answer other than utter stupidity, is that a prolonged crisis in Afghanistan will allow the CIA to continue their exploitation of poppy harvesting in Afghanistan.

 Afghanistan has a lucrative poppy sector as well as untapped minerals worth millions.
 While the US will find it hard to get its hands of all of Afghanistan’s wealth as perpetually unwanted “visitors”, what the US can do is prevent Afghanistan from becoming a safe and prosperous state, one which borders key areas along China’s One Belt–One Road.
 Indeed, Afghanistan could potentially be part of One Belt–One Road were the situation to stabilise.
 While America cannot win the war in Afghanistan, they can attempt to make sure that others, namely China, lose out.
 This is the key element behind America’s strategic dissonance in Afghanistan.
-On the one hand, they want want a good clean win for US business interests.
+On the one hand, they want a good clean win for US business interests.
 On the other hand, knowing such a thing is next to impossible, they want to proverbially salt the earth before China or any other potential economic partner can reap any benefits from Afghanistan.

 Loading…